samudra-07/whatsapp-chat-summeraizer/README.md

 ### Prerequisites

-Before installing the WhatsApp Chat Summeraizer, make sure you have Python 3.7+ installed on your machine.
+Before installing the WhatsApp Chat Summarizer, make sure you have Python 3.7+ installed on your machine.
 You can download it from the [official Python website](https://www.python.org/downloads/).

 ### Setting Up the Environment